evgenyneu/SigmaSwiftStatistics/README.md

 **Note**:

   * Returns nil if σ is zero.
-  * Same as NORM.S.DIST, NORM.DIST and NORMDIST Excel functions and NORMDIST in Google Docs sheet with `cumulative` argument equal to `false`.
+  * Same as NORM.S.DIST, NORM.DIST and NORMDIST Excel functions and NORMDIST function in Google Docs sheet with `cumulative` argument equal to `false`.

 #### Formula